Calcium3d/programmers-hangout-themed-icons/README.md

 If you have an app suggestion we can work on, give your request as an issue, and we will get working!
 If you have any other issues, please feel free to raise them, and follow the proper practises to contribute to this.
 Go open source!

+DISCLAIMER: None of these are logos are my property.
+The colour scheme is following the TPH gradient